Marriage Story

-Marriage Story is a 2019 drama film written and directed by Noah Baumbach, who also produced the film with David Heyman.
+Marriage Story is a 2019 dramedy film written and directed by Noah Baumbach, who also produced the film with David Heyman.
 It stars Scarlett Johansson and Adam Driver as a couple going through a bi-coastal divorce complicated by custody issues surrounding their son.
 Laura Dern, Alan Alda, Ray Liotta, Julie Hagerty, and Merritt Wever appear in supporting roles.

 Announced in November 2017, with the cast joining that same month, the film was shot in New York City and Los Angeles between January and April of the following year.
 Netflix released the film, which premiered at the 76th Venice International Film Festival on August 29, 2019, and began a limited theatrical release on November 6, followed by digital streaming on December 6.

 The film received critical acclaim, particularly for Baumbach's direction and screenplay, and the performances of Johansson, Driver, and Dern.
 Among its numerous accolades were six nominations at the 92nd Academy Awards, including Best Picture, Best Actor (Driver), Best Actress (Johansson), Best Original Screenplay, and Best Original Score.
 For her performance, Dern won the Academy Award, Golden Globe, Screen Actors Guild Award, BAFTA Award and Critics' Choice Movie Award, all in the Best Supporting Actress category.